 Early Childhood Education

 Owner & Certified Montessori Teacher

-I am entering my eighteenth year as a Montessori teacher.
-I have a Bachelors in Business Administration from Northwood University (Midland, Michigan) and I received my Montessori Teacher Certification from the Michigan Montessori Teacher Education Center.
-For a teacher to become Montessori certified they must attend a year of classroom instruction and then intern for 1 year at a certified school (I interned in my hometown of Mentor, which is about 20 minutes east of Cleveland).
+I have over 20 years of experience as a Montessori teacher.
+I grew up in Mentor, Ohio, and I have a Bachelors in Business Administration from Northwood University (Midland, Michigan).
+I received my Montessori Teacher Certification from the Michigan Montessori Teacher Education Center.
+For a teacher to become Montessori certified they must attend a year of classroom instruction and then intern for 1 year at a certified school (I interned in my hometown of Mentor, Ohio).

-My career in teaching started over 17 years ago.
-When I was pursuing my education I had the opportunity to work in a traditional day care and preschool.
+When I was pursuing my education, I had the opportunity to work in a traditional day care and preschool.
 It was at that time that I realized my desire to teach and the love of children.
 I also realized that young children needed more then was provided in these traditional settings.
-I also observed that a preschool child's educational needs varied and that all children develop at a different pace, however, the traditional curriculum didn't, and still doesn't, allow much room to address the individual needs of the child.
+I also observed that a preschool child's educational needs varied, and that all children develop at a different pace, however, the traditional curriculum didn't allow much room to address the individual needs of the child.

 For example, in a traditional preschool we were going over shapes and one young child seemed to know them all.
-For a while this helped the other children learn but the child who knew the shapes began to tire of the lesson because he knew all of the shapes.
+For a while this helped the other children learn but the child who knew the shapes began to get bored because he knew all of the shapes.
 If this same scenario happened in a Montessori classroom, each child would be empowered to learn another lesson and grow at his or her own pace.